tropiano/tropianhs/_posts/2025-06-02-may-report.md

 ## [Soccrbets][soccrbets]

 The season is over and in May I published my last prediction before the football starts again in 2 months.
-Same as last month really.
+I didn't make any new video.

+There is more football this Summer with the Club World Cup starting in June.
+Would be interesting to wrote something about that, maybe a video, maybe an article analyzing the various teams.
+It sounds like a lot of effort though, between getting the data and trying to get some sense out of it.
+Probably better to focus on something else.

-I have got now **40 subscribers on my YT channel, 2 more than last month** and the subscribers on the **TG channel grew to 68, 8 more than last month**.
-The problem is that I got banned from r/sportsbook.
-Too much promotion they say.
-I have got to find an alternative channel.
-Maybe I should try with Telegram ads?
+I have got now **40 subscribers on my YT channel, unchanged from last month** and the subscribers on the **TG channel grew to 71, only 3 more than last month**.
+I am now relying only on word of mouth to acquire new subscribers, since my Reddit ban.

 ## [Freelancing][personal]

-I kept freelancing in April.
+I kept freelancing in May.
 I am doing very interesting work, and it definitely helps me pay the bills.

 ## The cashflow